Free Correctional Officer Practice Test: Tips, Sample Questions & Expert Guidance [2024]

 I saw the whole thing.
 Inmate S did throw the first punch, but what Inmate V didn't see was that Inmate T whispered something to Inmate S right before it happened.
 It seemed like Inmate T said something that got under Inmate S's skin.
 I can't say who's right or wrong, but it wasn't totally unprovoked like Inmate V is making it seem.

-Based ONLY on the information provided above, what difference, if any, between the two witness statements may be important enough to examine further?
+Based ONLY on the information provided above, determine what difference, if any, between the two witness statements may be important enough to examine further?

 a.
 Whether Inmate S or Inmate T threw the first punch.